wilmixjemin8/WEB12.0/README.md

 6. It  includes  all Turbo C    Advantages.

 When to use?
-1. C@  is  used   with  JDollar  and  CH$.
+1. C@  is  used   with  WEB  and  JAS.

-2. Arrow#  is   used  only  with  CH$.
+2. Arrow#  is   used  only  with  JAS.

 Note: C@  and  Arrow#  has  15 modules...
 ----